 I’m going to use James Brown’s Sex Machine as an example.
 Don’t get me wrong, I love the song.
 However, the rhythm guitar seems to be nothing but 2 chords played over and over and over with no variation (except for the bridge).
 What is it like to have to play songs like that?
 Even if you like the song, do you dread it, or do you just have fun as long as you are playing music?
 If you are bored, how do you deal with it?
 Does your mind wander while you play, or do you have to concentrate?

-This is actually quite a profound question.
-It gets to the heart of the major conflict playing out in western music right now between linearity and circularity.
+This is quite a profound question.
+It gets to the heart of the conflict playing out in Western music between linearity and circularity.

 Western classical music of the common-practice era usually takes the form of a linear narrative, a hero’s journey.
 Music from Africa (and many other places) tends to take the form of cycles, setting a mood rather than telling a story.
-This is a gross oversimplification, but I think it’s an extremely useful one.
+This is a gross oversimplification, but a useful one.

-James Brown is a critical figure in this story because he did his best work at a time when black Americans were beginning to assert pride in their roots and ethnic identity. (“Say it loud, I’m black and I’m proud!”)
-JB made it an explicit goal to push his music into a more African direction: complex rhythmic grooves, minimal harmonic activity, improvisational chants instead of sung melodies, trance-like repetition over long time scales.
+James Brown is a critical figure in this story because he did his best work at a time when black Americans were beginning to assert pride in their roots and ethnic identity: “Say it loud, I’m black and I’m proud!”
+Brown made it an explicit goal to push his music into a more African direction: complex rhythmic grooves, minimal harmonic activity, improvisational chants instead of sung melodies, trance-like repetition over long time scales.
 “Sex Machine” isn’t even his most repetitive groove.
 Check out “There Was A Time,” a four-bar cell repeated more or less identically for over seven minutes.
 And by the way, JB’s love of Africa was reciprocated; he influenced a generation of African musicians, most famously Fela Kuti.

-So, to answer Stein’s question: If you approach “Sex Machine” with a western classical value system, it certainly is going to seem “monotonous.”
+So, to answer the question above: If you approach “Sex Machine” with a Western classical value system, it certainly is going to seem “monotonous.”
 You may well enjoy the song, but you’d naturally imagine that it’s intellectually unsatisfying and therefore boring to play.

 Coming at “Sex Machine” from an Afrocentric perspective is quite different.
-The groove is so devastating, so effortless, so transporting, that adding variations to make it more narrative or “interesting” would only water it down and diminish its power.
+The groove is effortless and transporting.
+Adding variations to make it more narrative or “interesting” would only water it down and diminish its power.
 The groove isn’t really aimed at your prefrontal cortex.
 It’s aimed at the rest of your brain, your limbic system and motor cortex, not to mention your entire self from the neck down.
 The point of funk is to dissolve your conscious self into the holistic unity of the groove.
 As James Brown says in “Give It Up Or Turnit A-loose,” “Check out your mind, swing on the vine, in the jungle brother.”
-And as Prince sings, “There’s joy in repetition, there’s joy in repetition, there’s joy in repetition, there’s joy in repetition.”

 Repetition enables and stabilizes; it facilitates adventure while guaranteeing, not the outcomes as such, but the meaningfulness of adventure.
 If repetition of a harmonic progression seventy-five times can keep listeners and dancers interested, then there is a power to repetition that suggests not mindlessness or a false sense of security (as some critics have proposed) but a fascination with grounded musical adventures.
 Repetition, in short, is the lifeblood of music.